Employer Branding: The Secret Weapon To Attract Top Talent

 Developing Your Employer Branding Strategy

-Next, define your employer value proposition (EVP).
-This is the unique set of benefits and values that you offer to your employees.
-It should reflect what differentiates you from other employers and appeal to your target talent pool.
+Second, come up with your employer value proposition (EVP).
+This is the special set of ideals and perks you give your workers.
+It should show what makes you different from other companies and appeal to the people you want to work for you.

 Building a Robust Employer Brand